FEBRUARY 10 – 21 2024

-This ten day adventure takes you into a fantasy of land- and cityscapes starting in the hustling bustling city of Marrakech; through the grandeur of the High Atlas Mountains; down through the Dades gorge and onto the Sahara.
-After seven nights under the vast night skies and 6 days of workshops helping you to unlock your stories, we take you back to Marrakech for a final night and flight home the next day.
+This twelve day adventure takes you into a fantasy of land- and cityscapes starting in the hustling bustling city of Marrakech; through the grandeur of the High Atlas Mountains; down through the Dades gorge and onto the Sahara.
+After ten nights under the vast night skies and nine days of workshops helping you to unlock your stories, we take you back to Marrakech for a final night and flight home the next day.
 If you wish to extend your stay in either Tissardmine or Morocco in general – let us know and we can help organise this for you.

 Writers of all levels of experience and writing in any genre are welcome.